LLNL/lbann/docs/BuildingLBANN.md

 ### Building & Installing LBANN as a developer

+Developers of LBANN will often need to interact with the source code and/or advanced configuration options for Aluminum, Hydrogen, and LBANN while the other dependencies remain constant.
+The Spack installation instructions below set up a Spack environment with the remaining dependencies, requiring the developer to build Aluminum, Hydrogen, and LBANN separately, by whatever means they choose.

 1. Establish a Spack environment and install software dependencies.
     Note that there are four environments to pick from along two axis: